 We know it’s awful but people have been experiencing this kind of hopeless and anxious feeling for ages.
-But it’s not like the time when our grandparents have to work for hundred-hour weeks or six days and children have to endure the work conditions of the coal mines or workhouses.
+But it’s not like when our grandparents had to work for hundred-hour weeks or six days and children had to endure the work conditions of the coal mines or workhouses.

-Is it really fair to ask for a four-day workweek?
+Is it fair to ask for a four-day workweek?
 Does it really work in real life?

 Well, let's dig deeper into that.